NedraKrifa/React-Syntax-Highliter/README.md

-# React-Code_Syntax
+# React Syntax Highliter
-Code Syntax built with reactjs using react-syntax-highlighter and lang-detector.
+this apllication built with reactjs using react-syntax-highlighter and lang-detector.

 ## Demo